No Rest for the Wicked (Helix album)

 No Rest for the Wicked is the third studio album by the Canadian hard rock/heavy metal band Helix.
 It is also their major label debut, on Capitol Records.

 The tracks "Heavy Metal Love" and "Never Want to Lose You" were released as singles with accompanying music videos.
+American actress Sandahl Bergman was featured in the music video for "Heavy Metal Love".